 Saying “Right now” is a lot better than “today” because it creates urgency, and the customers will know that you are not offering it forever.

 Brevity is prioritized in the best CTAs.
 This does not imply that there is a specific character count you must follow.
 However, it means the CTA and surrounding text do not have more words than what’s necessary.
-Too many descriptions can only confuse and distract users because it could get muddled.
+Too many descriptions can only confuse and distract users because they could get muddled.

 For example: “Pay now your insurance anytime, anywhere.
 Download our mobile app”.

-You must provide customers what they are looking for to make them click, but do not overwhelm them.
+You must provide customers with what they are looking for to make them click, but do not overwhelm them.
 Maintain a good balance.